A Japan Rail Pass is the cheapest and most convenient way to get around Japan.

 What is the difference between an ordinary pass and a Green pass?

 The Green Cars on Japan Railways bullet trains are the equivalent of First Class.
 There is more seat room, more space between seats, footrests, and more recline for each seat.
 Most importantly, during busy times (holidays, weekends, cherry blossom and fall foliage season), there are usually more seats available in the Green Cars.

 Does Amnet offer any other types of Japan Rail Passes?

-JR Hokkaido Rail Passes, JR West Rail Passes, and JR Kyushu Rail Passes are also available through Amnet.
+JR Hokkaido Rail Passes, JR West Rail Passes, JR Kyushu Rail Passes and others are also available HERE.